hindmasj/my-kudu-cluster/README.md

 Create a test file with some dates in epoch millis.
 Use ````date -d 2020-12-14T01:23:45Z '+%s'```` for example.
 The result is in seconds so you need to add 3 zeroes to get milliseconds, which is what java will normally provide.

-The load a dataframe from the file.
+This file has been copied to the container for you.
+Load a dataframe from the file.

 ````
 val df=spark.read.json("test-data.json")